Sarau Community Trust

 The Sarau Scholarship

 The Sarau scholarship of $1,500 is awarded to a Moutere resident representing New Zealand in sport or a cultural activity.
-This scholarship is to assist with travel, accommodation or insurance costs, and essential equipment.
+This scholarship is to assist with travel, accommodation or insurance costs, and/or essential equipment.
+In past years it has gone to young folk participating in soccer, indoor cricket, road cycling, softball, mountain biking, Shakespeare competition, Future Problem Solving, Special Olympics and euphonium playing in the national youth orchestra.
+There is no limit to age or activity – try us and see!

 The Moutere Grapevine

 We stand behind the Moutere Grapevine if they need financial assistance.
-The Moutere Grapevine is a monthly news publication produced by residents of the Moutere, for residents and visitors to the Moutere.
+The Moutere Grapevine is a monthly news publication produced voluntarily by residents of the Moutere, for residents and visitors to the district.